 Management establishes physical control to secure and safeguard vulnerable assets.
 Examples include security for and limited access to assets such as cash, securities, inventories, and equipment that might be vulnerable to risk of loss or unauthorized use.
 Management periodically counts and compares such assets to control records.

-Finding 2021-005 - Lack of Internal Controls and Noncompliance with the Public Competitive Bidding Act of 1974
+Finding 2022-005 -Lack of Internal Controls and Noncompliance Over the Competitive Bidding Process

-Condition: Based upon inquiry of Authority employees and observation of the competitive bidding process for the Authority, the following weakness was noted:
+Condition: Upon inquiry of the Authority employees, observation, and a test competitive bidding process the following exceptions were noted: